BizzAppDev-Systems/connector-woocommerce/connector_woo_partner/README.rst

   This module focuses on the import of partner data between connected Woocommerce and Odoo.
 * Add "Import Partners(Woo)" at backend level.
 * Required field to Import the Partners are Location,Client Id,Client Secret.
+* Required field to Create res.partner is Firstname or Lastname.

 **Author**